Volvo Ignition from Scratch

 Note: If distributor is not installed, continue with Step No. 2., if distributor is installed proceed to Step 3.

-2. Verify angle of drive slot position in distributor drive pinion as approximately 300 degrees when looking from distributor side of engine (see Pic 1).
-If repositioning is necessary, lift pinion to remove, turn appropriately, and reinstall pinion to achieve correct position (it will be necessary to turn motor to engage drive pinion with cam, so Step No.1 must be repeated).
+2. Verify angle of drive slot position in distributor drive pinion as approximately 300 degrees when looking from distributor side of engine (see Pic below!).
+If repositioning is necessary, lift pinion to remove, turn appropriately (as engagement with Cam is a bevel gear), and reinstall pinion to achieve correct position (it will be necessary to turn motor to engage drive pinion with cam, and drive of Dist Dr Gear with Oil Pump Drive below, so Step No.1 must be repeated!).
 Install distributor, which has been checked over and has had points gap set at .016" (turn rotor to turn shaft until engaging pinion drive slot), then lock distributor holding collar to engine block.

 4. Assemble rest of the distributor and ignition system and proceed to Static Timing.